Data from the Parkinson’s Outcomes Project Presented at the 19th International Congress of Parkinson’s Disease and Movement Disorders

 “This is great news that people can have a positive impact on the course of their own disease,” said Joyce Oberdorf, NPF’s President and CEO.
 “It is tremendously empowering.”

 NPF's Parkinson's Outcomes Project is the largest clinical study of Parkinson's disease ever conducted with more than 8,000 patients with PD who receive care at 20 NPF Centers of Excellence in four countries.
-NPF issued care recommendations in 2012 around the issue of depression in PD after finding that it was undiagnosed in the patients tracked through the study.
+NPF issued care recommendations in 2012 around the issue of A mood disorder whose symptoms can include a persistent sad or empty mood, feelings of hopelessness or pessimism, irritability and loss of interest or pleasure in previously enjoyable activities. in PD after finding that it was undiagnosed in the patients tracked through the study.
 The goal of the Parkinson's Outcomes Project is to continue to identify best care practices for Parkinson's that could help get better care to more people affected by the disease.
 For more information about NPF's research initiatives, visit www.parkinson.org/research.

 About Parkinson's Disease (PD)